 The work “The Duty of Monarchists” was a letter written by Joaquim Nabuco in 1895 to Admiral Jaceguay, in which he strongly advocates for Constitutional Monarchy as a form of government.
 In this letter, Joaquim Nabuco responds to a question posed by Admiral Jaceguay about his persistence as a monarchist after the fall of the monarchy in 1889.
 Nabuco provides a sincere answer, emphasizing his profound love for Brazil.
 He addresses racial issues, comparing the situation of Black people in the United States, the Empire of Brazil, and European monarchies.
 Nabuco exposes the racism faced by Black people in the United States and highlights their challenging social advancement in the “great Republic of the North.”

-Nabuco asserts: “(…) In the United States, would it be possible for a mulatto, no matter his genius, to reach the position of literary royalty? (…)” – here, he makes a reference to Machado de Assis.
+Nabuco asks: “(…) In the United States, would it be possible for a mulatto, no matter his genius, to reach the position of literary royalty? (…)” – here, he makes a reference to Machado de Assis.

 With the reading of the letter, it is possible to notice that in Imperial Brazil, there was a notable social ascent of Black and mixed-race individuals in various areas, including journalism, literature, law, politics, engineering, medicine, education, science, and religion.
 During the Second Reign, there were no insurmountable barriers to the recognition of talent and brilliance, as evidenced by examples such as Machado de Assis, André Rebouças, José Maria da Silva Paranhos, Eusébio de Queiroz, and other members of the mixed-race middle class who are acknowledged even today.